The Game Settings menu can be found by clicking the

-To enable a platform, click on the toggle next to the platform's name and enter the relevant information that appears below.
+To enable a platform, click on the toggle at the top right corner of the platform setting tab and enter the relevant information below.

 Character Classes are used to define different types of player characters in your game, what assets they can use or equip, and what assets they have in their inventory by default.
 The Character Class menu can be found in the Game Settings menu.